beverloo/periodic-background-sync/README.md

 ## Power and Network conditions
 The original explainer allowed the website to specify power and network conditions under which the periodic task should be run.
 This proposal leaves those decisions to the browser implementation, because we believe the browser is better positioned to make those choices for the user.
 This also makes for a simpler interface for developers.

+When the device is in either battery or data saving mode, the `periodicsync` event SHOULD not be fired.
+This would also cover some situations where the browser incorrectly detects whether the device is connected to an unmetered connection.

 ## Timing of periodic sync tasks
 The API allows the developer to specify a `minInterval` for each periodic sync task.
 The browser is